stefan-hoeck/idris2-ilex/README.md

 Now, let us have a closer look at the definition of `csv0`: We use a `TokenMap` to describe a lexer: a list of regular expressions each paired with a conversion function.
-Character literals just match themselves, so the first entry matches a single comma and converts it to a `Comma0` value.
-The same goes for the line break character.
+To create these pairs, we often use one of the utility functions from `Text.ILex.Util`.
+Functions `ctok`, for instance, matches a single character and emits a properly bounded token.
+Likewise, `stok` matches a single string literal.

 Cell tokens are a bit more involved: We expect one or more (`plus`) printable characters (`dot`) that are also not commas (`&& not ','`) and convert them to a `Cell0` token.
+For such variable length tokens, we can use utilities `readTok` (if we want to the token as a `String`) or `convTok` (if we want the token as a `ByteString`).

+Please note, that the utilities described so far assume that there are no line breaks in the tokens they recognize.
+We therefore use a special utility (`nltok`) to recognize the line break tokens, which makes sure that the current line number is properly increased internally.

-A quick note about the types: `Lexer b Void CSV0` describes a lexer that uses `b` for its token bounds (there are different types of bounds we support; in many cases, we want to keep this abstract), `Void` is the type of custom errors our lexer throws (no custom errors in this case, because `Void` is uninhabited), and `CSV0` is the token type the lexer generates.
-We will later see that this is actually a utility alias for something more versatile.
+A quick note about the types: `L1 q Void CSV0` describes a lexer that operates in state thread `q` (you can ignore this part for now), emits custom errors of type `Void`
+(no custom errors in this case, because `Void` is uninhabited), and emits bounded tokens of type `CSV0`.

 ### Additional Cell Types